Dives and Lazarus

 Luke 16.19-31 ~ Rich and Poor

 Narrator stands centre stage, with a poor man lying on a raised surface or table to his left.
-Rich lady enters from the right, with large cream cake, and puts it on the table.
+Rich person enters from the right, large cream cakes are on the table.

 Narrator: (Reads from Luke 16 verse 19).
-There was a rich man dressed in purple and fine linen, and lived in luxury every day.
-(Rich lady models her fur coat, and continues to enjoy her cream cake).
+There was a rich person dressed in purple and fine linen, who lived in luxury every day.

 Narrator: And at his door was laid a beggar named Lazarus.
 He was covered in sores and longed to eat what fell from the rich man’s table.
 Even the dogs came and licked his sores.
 (Poor man lifts his hand weakly, begging for food).

-Narrator: And now back to the rich man’s house.
+Narrator: And now back to the rich person’s house.

-Rich Lady: I simply cannot do without so large a car.
-I use my Lamborghini when I don’t go quite so far.
-I love my period furniture, my antique telephones, and I really do believe in outdoing Mrs Jones.
-For our holiday this year, we’re just sailing in the yacht, so we can have sufficient cash to buy a hat for Ascot.
-What do you buy for birthdays when the kids have everything, or when Christmas comes round yet again, my head is in a spin!
+Rich Lady: AND I simply cannot do without so large a car, so I use the Lamborghini when I don’t go QUITE so far.
+I love my period furniture, my titanium i phone, I love Parisian couturier, each design my very own.
+For our holiday this year, we’re just sailing in the yacht, to leave me with sufficient cash to buy a hat for Ascot.
+And what do you buy for birthdays when the kids have everything, and when Christmas comes round yet again, my head is in a spin!
 (Front doorbell sounds).

-Rich Lady: Just a tick, I’ll try to be quick.
-Aside; pushy people make you sick.
-(As she can’t find spare cash she raids her child’s piggy bank for a coin).
-The kids won’t mind, they’ve got to learn to be kind.
-Thank you.
-(Hands over the envelope once more).
 Of course I give to charity, what do you take me for?
-I give them all the coins I have, do they expect me to give more?
+I give them each spare coin I have, do they expect me to give more?
 I live in the lap of luxury, I cannot tell a lie.
 And I intend to live this way until the day I (Has heart attack or chokes)

 Narrator: Die!